Making Tax Digital for Income Tax: what's changing?

 This guide covers the practical changes to your tax process as well as the bits that will stay the same.
 You'll see that while the method of reporting tax is changing, the core principles and payment deadlines are not.

-What's changing: Digital records and software
+What's changing: digital records and software

 The first thing you need to know is that you’ll need to keep digital records of your income and spending.
 You’ll need to use HMRC-approved software to send your records to them.
-This replaces the old manual process of filing a Self Assessment tax return at the HMRC website.
+This replaces the old manual process of filing a Self Assessment tax return through the HMRC website.

 You can help yourself out by turning paper receipts into digital copies as soon as you get them and issuing invoices digitally.
 Although it’s totally up to you at what point you create digital records, as long as it’s in time for the quarterly update for that period.

-What's changing: Quarterly updates
+What's changing: quarterly updates

 The single annual Self Assessment tax return is being replaced by more frequent, smaller updates and a final ‘MTD return’.
-You'll now need to send a summary of your business income and expenses to HMRC every three months using approved software.
+You'll now need to send a summary of your business income and expenses to HMRC every three months using HMRC-approved software.

 You’ll need to update HMRC on basic details of your incomings and outgoings, but not things like adjustments and charges, unless you want to.
 So don’t think of it as submitting four separate tax returns.

-What's staying the same: Tax payment deadlines
+What's staying the same: tax payment deadlines

 Making Tax Digital only changes how you report your income, not when you pay your tax.